pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 To use the AWS CLI to create a VPC interface endpoint, perform the following steps:

-1. Copy the generated command in the lower area of the page and run it in your terminal.
+1. Copy the generated command and run it in your terminal.
 2. Record the VPC endpoint ID you just created.

 > **Tip:**
 >